Substance Use

 9. Harm Reduction

-This approach involves reducing harm instead of quitting drugs entirely, making it a practical choice for people who cannot stop using opioids right now or those who don’t want total abstinence to feel better about their addiction problem.
+This approach involves reducing harm instead of quitting drugs entirely, making it a practical choice for people who cannot stop using opioids or oxycodone right now or those who don’t want total abstinence to feel better about their addiction problem.

 Get Help With Hydrocodone Addiction Treatment Today